sigavpn/SigaVPN-Install/README.md

 # SigaVPN-Install
 A script that we use to make our SigaVPN servers.
+It deadsimple to install.

 Auto-configure settings: